thrnz/docker-wireguard-pia/README.md

 In addition, scripts mounted in `/pia/scripts` named `pre-up.sh`, `post-up.sh`, `pre-down.sh` and `post-down.sh` will be run at the appropriate stage if present.
 See [issue #33](https://github.com/thrnz/docker-wireguard-pia/issues/33) for more info.

 ## Notes
-* Based on what was found in the source code to the PIA desktop app.
+* Generating WireGuard configs and port forwarding was based on what was found in the source code to the PIA desktop app.
 * As of Sep 2020, PIA have released [scripts](https://github.com/pia-foss/manual-connections) for using WireGuard outside of their app.
-* Only tested on a Debian Buster host.
-May or may not work as expected on other hosts.
-* PIA username/password is only used on the first run.
-A persistent auth token is generated and will be re-used for future runs.
+* For simplicity, most of the network setup is handled by `wg-quick`.
 * Persistent data is stored in ```/pia```.
 * IPv4 only.
 IPv6 traffic is blocked unless using ```FIREWALL=0``` but you may want to disable IPv6 on the container anyway.
 * An example [docker-compose.yml](https://github.com/thrnz/docker-wireguard-pia/blob/master/docker-compose.yml) is included.
 Some more working examples can be found [here](https://github.com/thrnz/docker-wireguard-pia/wiki/Examples).